ContrastingSounds/express_pbl/README.md

 # Express PBL – As-simple-as demo of Looker embedding

-This project is useful for quick mockups, and understanding the core authentication methods and API calls available.
+This is an update to [Simple PBL](https://github.com/ContrastingSounds/express_pbl): useful for quick mockups, and understanding the core authentication methods and API calls available.
 Examples of what you can do:

 - See what a custom theme will look like in a branded portal
 - Demonstrate how embeded dashboards, explores and looks can fit into a portal